 - Comforting environment.
 Our new Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients — based on their treatment regimen — can receive chemotherapy outdoors.

 - Personalized care and support for you and your family.
 Our comprehensive support services are here for you throughout your treatment journey.
-We help minimize the side effects of treatment, and offer support to help you cope with the emotional and psychological effects of diagnosis and treatment.
+We help minimize the side effects of treatment and offer support to help you cope with the emotional and psychological effects of diagnosis and treatment.
 You may also benefit our services focusing on nutrition, guided imagery, anxiety control, and meditation.
 Our cancer survivorship clinic pulls together a range of resources specially designed to help you after your treatment ends.
-View all of our cancer support groups in our event calendar.
+View all of our cancer support groups on our event calendar.

 Your treatment plan is determined by the stage and type of your lymphoma.
 While you may be diagnosed with lymphoma, you may not need treatment right away.
 Our team of oncologists, nurses, pharmacists and researchers work with you to create a personalized treatment plan based on your specific needs.